-It is an indication of total money made or lost during transactions.Returns can be expressed as a ratio of profit to investment.
+It is an indication of total money made or lost during transactions.
+Returns can be expressed as a ratio of profit to investment.

-\textbf{Williams \%R} It is known as Williams perfect Range, which is a type of momentum calculator that has an indicator range between 0 to -100 and measures the level of over bought and oversold.
-It is used to find the most optimal time to entry and exit the market.
+\textbf{Williams \%R} It is known as Williams perfect Range, which is a type of momentum calculator that has an indicator range between 0 to -100 and measures the level of overbought and oversold.
+It is used to find the most optimal time for entry and exit the market.

 \textbf{ATR:} It measures the market volatility, by dissolving the entire range of an asset price.
-Stocks with a higher volatility has higher ATR and vice versa.
-This acts as an indicator for traders to exit and enter trade.
+Stocks with higher volatility has higher ATR and vice versa.
+This acts as an indicator for traders to exit and enter a trade.

 \textbf{AD:} This is an indicator that makes use of volume and price to determine if a stock is accumulated or distributed.
 This factor looks for changes between stock price and volume flow, thus providing a hint of how strong a trend is.